 Homes For Sale In Las Vegas

-Las Vegas has the advantage of massive growth in the last 20 years.
+Las Vegas has had the advantage of massive growth in the last 20 years.
 75% of all homes were built in the last 20 years so energy-efficient features were built into each home.

 The use of tankless water heaters and recirculating hot water systems make a difference.
 To learn more about the Green Building Options, see our blog about Buying New Construction Homes.